The 3 stages of sales reporting

 • Sales reporting stage 2: You think you know what you're doing

-• Sales reporting stage 3: You actually know what you're doing
+• Sales reporting stage 3: You know what you're doing

-Think you're in already stage 3?
+Do you think you're already in stage 3?
 Keep reading to find out and learn what to do next.
 (Spoiler alert: you're probably not in stage 3 yet.
 Sorry.)

 This is where every company starts.
-You're just starting out, you've maybe made a couple sales, and you have no idea what you should be reporting on.
-You might be doing all the selling yourself or you could have a small, initial sales team.
+You're just starting, maybe making a few sales, and you have no idea what you should be reporting on.
+You might be doing all the selling yourself, or you could have a small initial sales team.

 You probably have a simple method of tracking and reporting—it might be a sheet of paper with the number of calls you made today.
 You might even have a whiteboard diagram of your sales process to get a high-level overview of your pipeline.
 But that's it.